tomlurge/visionion/README.md

 Data Reprocessing
 -----------------
 Aggregation of imported data is essential to this project, for several reasons:
-* the relay data is ordered by relay by date but most of the time we will not want to look at individual relays but at at all relays together or at least at a group of relays sharing certain attributes.
+* the relay/bridge data is ordered by relay/bridge by date but most of the time we will not want to look at individual relays/bridges but at all relays/bridges together or at least at a group of relays/bridges sharing certain attributes.
-* having all relay data sitting very generically in one big table has the disadvantage of being slow.
+* having all relay/bridge data sitting very generically in one big table has the disadvantage of being slow.
 Dividing that big table of imported data into specialized collections according to the visual needs of the interface is a prerequisite for a responsive and interactive visualization.
 * what's even more important is that the data as it is gathered and imported into the DB reflects the technical structure of the network but not necessarily the logical structure that we'd like to examine and understand.
 For example data from clients and from relays is collected in different ways and imported in different collections but the relation between the number of clients connecting to the network and the bandwidth available to them is one of the crucial characteristics of the network.